halolimat/LNEx/README.md

     Hussein S. Al-Olimat, Krishnaprasad Thirunarayan, Valerie Shalin, and Amit Sheth.
 2018.
     Location Name Extraction from Targeted Text Streams using Gazetteer-based Statistical Language Models.
-    In Proceedings of the 27th Internationl Conference on Computational Linguistics (COLING 2018), pages 700–710.
+    In Proceedings of the 27th International Conference on Computational Linguistics (COLING 2018), pages 700–710.
 Association for Computational Linguistics.

     @InProceedings{C18-1169,